Finding the Law of the Micro-States and Small Jurisdictions of Europe

 Insurance Law:

-The University of York (among other law faculty sites) has links to other legal sites, by topic.
+The University of York (among other law faculty sites) has links to other legal sites by topic.
 Also see Project for a Common Law of Europe.
-A number of private sites collect laws and links to statutes on women’s rights, same-sex partnership, gaming, sports and hobbies of various kinds, the environment, animal welfare and other interest groups.
+Several private sites collect laws and links to statutes on women’s rights, same-sex partnerships, gaming, sports and hobbies of various kinds, the environment, animal welfare, and other interest groups.
 These can be found with any search engine.

 15. Orthography and Digitization – Non-Standard Characters